 Online terrace planner with counter battens

-We have dem online terrace planner of Betterwood taught to plan the counter battens where it makes sense.
+We have dem online terrace planner developed by Betterwood taught to plan the counter battens where it makes sense.
 This makes our terrace planner the only planning program for wooden terraces that can implement structures with a height of up to 400 cm.
 It still doesn't replace the structural engineer, but it saves a lot of nerves in material planning.